n8n Thumbnail Automation Workflow — Step by Step

 Cost Per Thumbnail

-At $49/month for the Pro plan (200 generations), each thumbnail costs about $0.25.
-For a channel publishing three videos per week, that's roughly $3/month in thumbnail costs.
+At $49/month for the Pro plan (2,500 credits — roughly 250 standard 1K thumbnails), each base thumbnail costs about $0.20.
+For a channel publishing three videos per week, that's roughly $2.40/month in thumbnail costs.

 Compare that to the hourly rate of a designer or the 45 minutes per thumbnail a creator would otherwise spend in Canva or Photoshop.